ENS Eugene Thomas Sanders

 Eugene Thomas Sanders was one of the most experienced men on the U.S.S.
 Arizona.

-Mr. Sanders went aboard the Arizona in May 1940 as a boatswain’s mate and chief petty officer, and in November 1941 was commissioned as an ensign and assistant to the first lieutenant just a month before he was killed in the Japanese attack on Pearl Harbor.
+Mr. Sanders went aboard the Arizona in May 1940 as a boatswain’s mate and chief petty officer, and in November 1941 was commissioned as an ensign and assistant to the first lieutenant.

-The Veterans of Foreign Wars organized a memorial service for Mr. Sanders in January 1942 at the City Hall in Milwaukie five miles south of Portland where the sailor grew up.
+The Veterans of Foreign Wars organized a memorial service for the son in January 1942 at the City Hall in Milwaukie, Oregon.
+He had been in the class of 1919 at Milwaukie High School.

-He was survived by his widow, Sally, who along with his mother, Jessie, attended the 1943 launch at the Boston Navy Yard of the U.S.S.
+He was survived by his widow, Sarah “Sally” Goldberg Sanders.
+They married in the early 1930s at Newport, Rhode Island.
+She along with his mother, Jessie, attended the 1943 launch at the Boston Navy Yard of the U.S.S.
 Sanders (DE 273), a destroyer escort named in his memory.

 Mr. Sanders was a member of Elks Lodge 616 in Honolulu.

-Sources: Daily Capital Journal of Salem, Oregon; the Oregonian of Portland, Oregon; Oregon birth certificate; Dictionary of American Fighting Ships, volume 6, by the U.S. Naval History Division; Anita Manning, historian for Elks Lodge 616.
+Sources: Daily Capital Journal of Salem, Oregon; the Oregonian of Portland, Oregon; Oregon birth certificates and marriage index; Census; Navy enlistment records; Dictionary of American Fighting Ships, volume 6, by the U.S. Naval History Division; Anita Manning, historian for Elks Lodge 616.
 This profile was researched and written on behalf of the U.S.S.
 Arizona Mall Memorial at the University of Arizona.

 NOTE: If you are a family member related to this crew member of the U.S.S.
 Arizona, or have additional information, pictures or documents to share about his life or service to our county please contact us through our FAMILY MEMBER SUBMISSION FORM